 No. But every time you face it, the zone in which you can move freely grows.
 You get more and more delicious freedom, and more and more trust in the process that will get you through the next transition, and the next.

 As the sweetest possible side effect, you get kindness back in your life.
-You get compassion and space enough to hold the imperfections of your humanness, and you get to roam these wild landscapes as a whole human being, no longer fragmented by the attacks of crazy critics or false beliefs about should and should not.
+You get compassion and space enough to hold the imperfections of your humanness, and you get to roam these wild landscapes as a whole human being, no longer fragmented by the attacks of crazy critics or false beliefs about what you should and must and can’t.

 All the precious parts of yourself along for the ride.
 You simply won’t believe the difference it makes.